kubernetes/website/content/en/docs/concepts/scheduling-eviction/dynamic-resource-allocation.md

 term_id="CustomResourceDefinition" text="CRD" >}} that was created when
 installing a resource driver.

-The `core/v1` `PodSpec` defines ResourceClaims that are needed for a Pod in a new `resourceClaims` field.
+The `core/v1` `PodSpec` defines ResourceClaims that are needed for a Pod in a `resourceClaims` field.
 Entries in that list reference either a ResourceClaim or a ResourceClaimTemplate.
 When referencing a ResourceClaim, all Pods using this PodSpec (for example, inside a Deployment or StatefulSet) share the same